public health insurance

 This is because fewer and fewer young working people not only have to finance their own health care, but also have to pay the health care costs of more and more aging population.
 In the long term, this will mean higher health insurance premiums for those with statutory health insurance.
-On the other hand, far fewer services will probably be paid for by health insurance in the future.
+On the other hand, far fewer services will probably be paid for by the health insurance in the future.

 In theory, the resulting insurance gaps can be closed with the help of private supplementary health insurance.
-The problem with this is: as with private health insurance, the availability and cost of supplementary insurance depends not only on the scope of benefits selected but also on the age at which the policy is taken out, and of course also the actual state of health.
+The problem with this is that, as with private health insurance, the availability and cost of supplementary insurance depends not only on the scope of benefits selected but also on the age at which the policy is taken out, and of course also the actual state of health.

-Usefull private supplementary health insurances
+Useful private supplementary health insurances

 Based on the modular principle, insured persons can choose additional insurance coverage in the following areas, for example:

-Health insurance for abroad
+Health insurance for trips abroad

 The health insurance for abroad is important whenever you travel outside Germany/the EU.
 German statutory health insurance only covers you within the EU.
-Outside the EU you will have to cover all treatments yourself, hence the absolute need for everyone in public insurance to add coverage for all travels abroad.
+Outside the EU you will have to cover all treatments yourself, hence the absolute need for everyone in public insurance to add coverage for all trips abroad.

 Supplementary dental insurance

 The coverage for dental treatments has suffered the most in public insurance over the last decades.
-Especially the more expensive treatments like dental bridges, crowns, implants etc cost a lot and the public insurance cover only so-called “Festbeträge”, i.e. fixed amounts which often account not even for 50% of the actual costs your dentist bills you.
+Especially the more expensive treatments like dental bridges, crowns, implants etc cost a lot and the public insurances cover only so-called “Festbeträge”, i.e. fixed amounts which often account not even for 50% of the actual costs your dentist bills you.

-If you have small children you will want to add coverage for them early on in case you’ll later need orthodontic treatment (braces etc) because these are only covered now in case of very serious deformations.
-And orthodontic treatment can easily cost several thousands of Euros over the years.
+If you have small children, you will want to add coverage for them early on in case you’ll later need orthodontic treatment (braces, etc) because these are only covered now in case of very serious deformations.
+And orthodontic treatment can easily cost several thousands of euros over the years.